abidh/llvm-project/flang/docs/DebugGeneration.md

   stores information like source location and type.
 They also require a `DbgDeclareOp` which binds `DILocalVariableAttr` with a location.

   In FIR, `DeclareOp` has source information about the variable.
-It also has memref which is like the location for the variable.
-The `DeclareOp` will be processed in `AddDebugInfoPass` to create `DILocalVariableAttr`.
-This attr is attached to the memref op using a `FusedLoc`.
+The `DeclareOp` will be processed to create `DILocalVariableAttr`.
+This attr is attached to the memref op of the `DeclareOp` using a `FusedLoc` approach.

   During conversion to LLVM dialect, when an op is encountered that has a `DILocalVariableAttr` in its `FusedLoc`, a `DbgDeclareOp` is created which